AtomicGameEngine/AtomicGameEngine/CONTRIBUTING.md

   - **You own the rights to the contribution**, or have the legal right to license the contribution under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md` on behalf of the copyright owner(s).

-  - You, or the copyright owner(s), agree to **irrevocably license the contribution** to THUNDERBEAST GAMES LLC under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md`
+  - You, or the copyright owner(s), agree to **irrevocably license the contribution** under the Atomic Game Engine Contribution License `CONTRIBUTION_LICENSE.md`

   - Please include a link to your GitHub profile to allow your contribution to be identified accurately.